New bilingual private campus welcomes 48 students

 For more information on The Manitou School, located at 1656 Route 9D, visit manitouschool.org or phone 845-809-5695.
 The school will accept applications for midyear entrance and will evaluate any others on a case-by-case, rolling basis.

 Photos by A. RooneyDid you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.